bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 Overspecificity leads to wasting time.

-You waste the browser\'s time in applying overspecifics in the present.
+You waste the browser&apos;s time in applying overspecifics in the present.

 But it can also lead to you wasting your time troubleshooting later.